 According to the complaint, the man was kept waiting approximately two hours before he was attended to at the medical facility.
 The plaintiff alleges that, despite the existence of symptoms of the dangerous condition, the doctor failed to treat it with urgency.
 Further allegations note that his death was hastened by the delay in treatment.

 The defendants reportedly agreed to settle despite their belief that swifter diagnosis or treatment would not have saved the man’s life.
 Any Texas resident who has lost a loved one in similar circumstances as the widow in this case may find comfort in knowing that the help of an experienced medical malpractice attorney is available.
-With the support and guidance of a lawyer, a satisfactory outcome may be achieved, regardless of whether it is through settlement or litigation.
+With the support and guidance of a Houston-based lawyer like Hastings Law Firm, a satisfactory outcome may be achieved, regardless of whether it is through settlement or litigation.

 Source: cookcountyrecord.com, “Jury awards $925K to family of man who suffered aortic dissection; state med society says reform needed“, Taryn Phaneuf, July 28, 2016